davehorner/cardinal/uxn-tal-defined/README.md

 ### Supported File Extensions

 The protocol handler supports the following file extensions for remote and local files:

 - `.tal`/`.tal.txt` — TAL source files (assembled to .rom on the fly)
 - `.rom` — Binary UXN ROM files (used as-is)
 - `.rom.txt` — Hex-encoded ROM files (automatically converted to binary .rom before use)
 - `.orca` — Orca pattern files (run with canonical orca ROM, not assembled as TAL)
+- `.bas` — BASIC source files (run in BASIC mode with the canonical BASIC ROM)

 When you provide a URL or file ending in `.rom.txt`, the handler will automatically fetch and convert the hex text to a binary `.rom` file using the same logic as `xxd -r -p`.
 This allows you to share ROMs as plain text for easy inspection, versioning, and diffing, while still running them directly via the protocol.